Greatness STEMs From Community Partners

 Iowa State Hygienic Laboratory at The University of Iowa—The state's environmental laboratory, testing water, air, soil and just about anything else that may affect the health of Iowa and the nation.

-Living History Farms—Living History Farms is an interactive outdoor history museum that educates, entertains and connects people of all ages to midwestern rural life experiences.
+Living History Farms—Located in Urbandale, Living History Farms is an interactive outdoor history museum that educates, entertains and connects people of all ages to midwestern rural life experiences.

 Putnam Museum and IMAX Theatre—Located in Davenport, the museum offers hands-on STEM teacher workshops and numerous in-museum STEM programs.

-The Science Center of Iowa—From space science to dinosaurs, SCI has inspired generations of future scientists and inventors since 1970.
+The Science Center of Iowa—Located in Des Moines.
+From space science to dinosaurs, SCI has inspired generations of future scientists and inventors since 1970.

 The Iowa Children's Museum—Located in Coralville, The Iowa Children's Museum offers exhibits, programs and services that inspire every child to imagine, create, discover and explore through the power of play.